YanamiRei/DAPS/README.md

 See Configuration below for options.
 ### clearhist
 Clears history.
-The shell cannot record hidtory if you have rn this command until the shell is restarted.
+The shell cannot record history if you have rn this command until the shell is restarted.
 This is a feature to prevent bugs, and cannot be turned off.
 ### exit
 Exits the shell.